 Yes!
 Estimated taxes aren’t optional payments.
 If you do not pay enough tax throughout the current tax year, either through payroll tax withholding or through estimated tax payments, you may be subject to penalties.
 Therefore, you should aim to have paid at least 90% of the tax you will owe for the current year before the year ends.

-Estimated tax calculation is based on last year’s taxes.
-For example, if your 2021 taxes owed were $1000, you’d have to pay $1,000 by April 15.
-It would be estimated that your 2022 tax owed will also be $1000, and this estimate would be divided by 4, with payments due on the below dates.
+The estimated tax calculation is based on last year’s taxes.
+For example, if your 2022 taxes owed were $1000, you’d have to pay $1,000 by April 15, 2023.
+It would be estimated that your 2023 tax owed will also be $1000, and this estimate would be divided by 4, with payments due on the below dates.
 Your payments would look like this:

 If you experience a material change in your earnings in the current tax year, reach out to your tax professional to see if your estimated taxes calculation should be redone.
 Even if not required, it can help with cash flow to avoid having a large bill due in the Spring.